OmkarKirpan/pptxTrans/memory-bank/activeContext.md

   - Complete state management integration before adding new features
   - Add persistence and offline support as secondary priority

-## 5. Planned Share Service Implementation
+## 5. Share Service Implementation (IN PROGRESS)

-A new share service implementation is planned using Hono.js, Bun.js, and Supabase SDK to enable secure sharing of translation sessions with reviewers:
+A Share Service implementation is now in development using Hono.js, Bun.js, and Supabase SDK to enable secure sharing of translation sessions with reviewers:

 - **Functionality:**
   - Owners can generate secure share links (token-based) to invite reviewers